 How To Fight Depression and Anxiety: 12 Nutrition Strategies

-Mental health has its roots in biochemistry.
-And since food is the fuel for our biochemistry, it makes sense that nutrition plays a major role in the stability—or instability—of our mental health.
+Mental health has its roots in biochemistry, and since food is fuel for our biochemistry, it makes sense that nutrition plays a major role in the stability—or instability—of our mental health.

 It certainly has in mine.
 I was born anxious.
 Oldest child.
-Type A. Red personality.
-In fact, redhead.
-(Go ahead and apply the stereotype.)
-Overachieving list-maker.
+Type A. Overachieving list-maker.
+Red personality (in fact, a redhead—go ahead and apply the stereotype).
 All of it.

 As a young child, I had full-blown, sobbing meltdowns if I got a B on my report card.
 If I made a mistake in a piano performance.
-If I let someone down, or if someone just didn’t like me.
+If I let someone down.
+If someone just didn’t like me.

-Opening my iTunes every morning even makes me anxious.
-So many podcasts, and I have to manage myself, in feeling stressed that I’m way behind–I have to listen To Them All.
+Opening iTunes every morning even makes me anxious.
+So many podcasts!
+I feel stressed that I’m way behind, that I have to Listen To Them All!

-I have struggled with crippling anxiety for most of my adult life.
-But over the past 20 years, I’ve learned how to fight depression and anxiety–managing it, instead of letting it manage me.
-Not with pills, but with nutrition and choices I make.
+I have struggled with crippling anxiety for most of my adult life, but over the past 20 years, I’ve learned how to fight depression and anxiety by managing it, instead of letting it manage me.
+Not with pills, but with nutrition and the daily choices I make.

 My anxiety no longer costs me sleep, makes me cry, or gives me grief.
 Instead, it fuels my drive to create, learn, and grow.

 And the best part?
 My story isn’t unique.
 A recent, groundbreaking study showed that people with moderate to severe depression significantly improved their mood just by eating healthier,1.
 More than 32% were even considered to be in remission after the study.

 You can use nutrition to improve your mental health, too.